How do I host my own website at home?

 3. Get a static local IP address for your computer within your home network.

 4. Configure your router to correctly forward connections on port 80 (the HTTP port) to your web server.
 Even if you think you don't have a router, you probably do— many popular cable and DSL modems include wifi or wired Ethernet jacks for multiple computers, which means they contain a built-in router.
 If your ISP blocks port 80, choose an alternative port number and forward that (or get a better ISP that welcomes websites at home, like Speakeasy.Net).
+5. Configure Windows Firewall to allow your web server to communicate on port 80.

 6. Get Apache, a free, high-quality web server program.
 If you have Windows XP Professional, you also have the option of Microsoft Internet Information Server (IIS), which comes standard with Windows XP Professional.
 But that option only allows you to host one site.
 I recommend Apache.